-From the air, the dense green sea of vegetation bleeds out as far as the eye can see.
+From the air, the Okavango Delta bleeds out as far as the eye can see.
 The snaking water tributaries have carved their way through impenetrable forest, rising during the rainy months to provide drinking holes for wildlife and withering when the dry weather warms the earth.

 The Okavango Delta

 The Okavango Delta should be experienced by all travellers in their lifetime.
 Wildlife is free to roam within the borders and along channelled waterways.
 I travelled to the Delta in September as dramatic skies changed and morphed with the seasonal flux.
 The lure of dug-out canoes and a chance to escape the herds was at the forefront of my mind.
 That is not to say the Delta isn’t on a well trampled path because it is, but it is a real experience that offers something new to visitors; something that removes us from our everyday lives and opens our eyes up to things which we may have only previously seen on the idiot box.